Admiral Rodney Inn65 Main Street

 This traditional village pub dates back to the early 19th-century when known as the Lord Rodney, but was substantially rebuilt in 1959, and later extended and refurbished in 1998 to provide an open-plan L-shaped drinking area, retaining the original oak beams in the former snug.
 A small raised area behind the bar is served through a hatch.

-Several clubs and groups meet here: a Derby County supporters group, a Diving Club, Hartshorne Bellringers, Hartshorne Cricket Club (whose ground is behind the pub), a Ladies Club, Rodney Ramblers walking group.
+Several clubs and groups meet here: a Derby County supporters group, Hartshorne Bellringers, Hartshorne Cricket Club (whose ground is behind the pub), Rodney Ramblers walking group.